OSHA Safety Training - 10/30 Hour Training &

 Construction 10 Hour with FREE Study Guide

 General Industry-10 Hour with FREEStudy Guide

-Call our Enrollment rep now for substantial course discount!
+Call our Enrollment rep now for substantial discounts on all your course needs!

 HAZWOPER 1st Responder Awareness Level 4 Hour

 HAZWOPER 40 Hour Course

 This course is specifically designed for workers who are involved in clean-up operations, voluntary clean-up operations, emergency response operations, and storage, disposal, or treatment of hazardous substances or uncontrolled hazardous waste sites.
 Topics include protection against hazardous chemicals, elimination of hazardous chemicals, safety of workers and the environment, OSHA regulations.
 This course covers topics included in 29 CFR 1910.120 (e).
 Please note that 8 hours of hands-on training is required for the 40 hour HAZWOPER course and can be completed by a qualified instructor.
 The three days field experience under a trained, experienced supervisor is the responsibility of the students employer or potential employer.